|Nutritional Guidelines (per serving)|

 Cover the pan and bring the water to a full boil over high heat.
-Remove the pan (keep it covered) from the heat and let stand for 17 minutes.
+With the lid on, remove the pan from the heat and let stand for 17 minutes.

 Scoop the yolks out into a medium bowl.

-With a fork mash the yolks.
-Add the drained tuna, 5 tablespoons of mayonnaise, chopped pickle and pickle juice, onion, celery, and ground mustard.
+With a fork, mash the yolks.
+Add the drained tuna, mayonnaise, chopped pickle and pickle juice, onion, celery, and ground mustard.
 If desired, add more mayonnaise.
-Taste and add salt and pepper, as needed.
+Taste and add salt and pepper as needed.

 Sprinkle the eggs lightly with paprika and top with a slice of dill pickle, olive, or a pimiento strip.

-Fresh eggs are harder to peel.
-For boiled eggs, wait about a week before cooking and peeling.
+- Fresh eggs are harder to peel.
+For boiled eggs, wait a few days before peeling.

-Chill the eggs before cracking the shells.
-To crackle the shells, roll them in your hands while applying light pressure.
+- Chill the eggs before cracking the shells.
+To crack the shells, roll them in your hands while applying light pressure.
 If you roll them on the counter, be gentle.

 - Start peeling at the wide end of an egg where there is a bit of air under the shell.